pluggdapps/pluggdapps/docs/configuration.rst

     Default language to use in content negotiation.
 This can be customized for each view (or resource-variant)

+encoding
+    Default character encoding to use on HTTP response.
+This can be customized for each view (or resource-variant)

+IHTTPCookie
+    Plugin implementing IHTTPCookie interface spec.
+Methods from this plugin will be used to process both request cookies and response cookies.

 IHTTPRequest
     Name of the plugin to encapsulate HTTP request.

-IHTTPSession
-    Plugin implementing IHTTPSession interface spec.
-Will be used to handle cookie based user-sessions.
+IHTTPOutBound
+    A string of comma seperated value, where each value names a IHTTPOutBound plugin.
+Transforms will be applied in specified order.

 IHTTPLiveDebug
     Plugin implementing IHTTPLiveDebug interface spec.
 Will be used to catch application exception and render them on browser.
 Provides browser based debug interface.

-IHTTPOutBound
-    A string of comma seperated value, where each value names a IHTTPOutBound plugin.
-Transforms will be applied in specified order.
+IHTTPRouter
+    IHTTPRouter plugin.
+Base router plugin for resolving requests to view- callable.

 IHTTPInBound
     A string of comma seperated value, where each value names a IHTTPInBound plugin.
 Transforms will be applied in specified order.

-encoding
-    Default character encoding to use on HTTP response.
-This can be customized for each view (or resource-variant)

-IHTTPRouter
-    IHTTPRouter plugin.
-Base router plugin for resolving requests to view- callable.

-IHTTPCookie
-    Plugin implementing IHTTPCookie interface spec.
-Methods from this plugin will be used to process both request cookies and response cookies.

 pluggdapps.webadminrouter